techmahedy/laravel-contact-form-package/README.md

 - Simple interface for building contact form.
 - Using this form , user can conatct with admin via email.
+- Validate clint side data before submit request with instant error message.
 - User can customize this form as what ever looks you want.
 - This will send email to admin and save contact data to database.
+- User also can take their own message to his mail.

 ## Installing contact-package